 Welcome to the Grad Writing Group Challenge!
-The challenge is to form a writing group and then to meet virtually at least four times in February!
+The challenge is to form a writing group and then to meet (in-person or virtually) at least four times in February!

 Whether you are forming a group to work on your thesis or dissertation, grant or job applications, or coursework, we hope these meetings help you achieve your writing goals.